alanng10/class-lang/Info/Article/Platform/a.md

 Class system modules layer at the bottom of the architecture.
 This layer is System.

-Modules written in Class lang layer on top of System in platform architecture.
+Modules written in Class lang layer above System in platform architecture.

 Class compiler modules layer on top of System in platform architecture.